 If your child attends a non-public/parochial school outside of the boundaries of Cicero District 99 the school District that the non-public/parochial school is located in is responsible for evaluating and providing services for your child if they are eligible for special education services, contact your non-public/parochial school principal for information and procedures.

-Alternative education settings in State approved private day schools are available for student with unique educational needs that cannot be met in a public school setting.
+Alternative education settings in state approved private day schools are available for students with unique educational needs determined by a child’s IEP team and Individualized Education Plan.

-Pre-School At-Risk is a program for children who need instructional intervention before entering kindergarten.
+Pre-K For ALL is a program for children who need instructional intervention prior to entering kindergarten.
 This program provides a half-day instructional program for three and four-year-old children identified through the District’s preschool screening program as having a concern in one or more of the following developmental areas, language, motor, social or cognitive.